Clear, consistent, and concise recycling labels that comply with FTC Green Guides. Making sense of recycling.

 - Provide GreenBlue with a list of packaging types and specifics on the components.

-- GreenBlue will provide artwork, which must be used unaltered.
+- GreenBlue will conduct a recyclability assessment and provide artwork, which must be used unaltered.
 Send on-package design to GreenBlue for approval.

-- Post information about the label, including a link to How2Recycle.info, on the company website.
+- Post information about the How2Recycle Program, including a link to How2Recycle.info, on the company website.

 - Provide SPC with any feedback from consumers or inquiries about the label.